mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### March
+* Major update to [Vim](/vim.html) page to add screenshots, a better example .vimrc configuration and many more resources.
 * Updated the [web analytics](/web-analytics.html) page with a new Python-specific section for walkthroughs that are specific to building or using analytics with Python applications.